allentc/pgadmin3-lts/README.md

 ** Fork info **

-Apparently I have become the maintainer of this code by virtue of having preserved the last remaining fork of the BigSQL fork of pgadmin3-lts.
+Apparently, I have become the curator of this code by virtue of having preserved the last remaining fork of the BigSQL fork of pgadmin3-lts.
-Although there is no active development I have and will continue to review and accept pull requests.
+Although a limited amount of maintenance work has occurred, there is no active project leadership or commitments to maintain pgadmin-lts compati- bility with future releases of PostgreSQL.
+The master branch is functional with PostgreSQL 13.
+YMMV.

 Also, this GitHub repo will not vanish.

 --
 allentc

 **# pgAdmin3 LTS by BigSQL README #**